SupportFlow/supportflow/readme.txt

 Now you are ready to use SupportFlow.

 == Frequently Asked Questions ==

 ###How can I insert a SupportFlow contact form in my site.

 Just add **[supportflow_submissionform]** shortcode to the post you want to add SupportFlow form to.

+###I am unable to add an E-Mail account

+1. Check if connection settings are correct especially port number and SSL settings for both IMAP and SMTP.

+2. Some E-Mail providers disable IMAP access by default and allow it to enable through settings.
+So make sure it is enabled

+3 In case you use 2-steps authentication, you have to use application specific password.

+4. Ensure IMAP extension is installed and enabled.
+You may also want to ensure extension is build with SSL support

+5. Check if E-Mail hosting provider is not blocking connection thinking it is suspicious.
+You may also receive an E-Mail alert from your E-Mail provider for the same.

 == Changelog ==